AlePuglisi/ROV-Ricketts-ros2/README.md

 - Implement high-level algorithms for Visual Servo Control of the ROV Robotic Arm.
 - ...

+> [!TIP]
+> The following steps can be useful for anyone who wants to create a Robotic Simulation from the robot mesh! <br/>
+> Here world and robot plugins will be underwater specific, but the high-level concepts remain the same even for a ground vehicle. <br/>
+> This is why I'll try to describe the implementation step as clearly as possible.<br/>
+> Later on I will provide a concise command sheet to run the simulation and use its functionalities.

 ...
 This is a lot just for a single person, :raised_hand_with_fingers_splayed: a big high five to anyone opening an issue for suggestions, ideas, or reviews. <br/>
-Feel free to [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to contribute to this project.
+Feel free to [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to contribute to this project. <br/>

-This emoji :point_right: Indicate the current step in development.
+This emoji " :point_right: " Indicate the current step in development.

-> [!TIP]
-> The following steps can be useful for anyone who wants to create a Robotic Simulation from the robot mesh! <br/>
-> Here world and robot plugins will be underwater specific, but the high-level concepts remain the same even for a ground vehicle.

 ## Step 0.
 Install and Set up ROS2 + Used ROS Packages
 ...
 WIP ...